-BENV1171 Architectural Technologies 1 Staff Contact: Bill Lawson UOC9 HPW5 S1 Corequisite/s: BENV1101
+Architectural Technologies 1 Staff Contact: Dr William Lawson UOC9 HPW5 S1

 Environment: An introduction to concepts of social responsibility, environmental accountability and ecological sustainability.
 Implications for the urban/built and natural environments.
 Fundamentals of building physics, as they relate to the concepts of comfort and environmental control.